LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/single-class-persistence/README.md

 Be sure you've completed the [setup steps](../) before starting these tasks.

+If you get stuck on any of the steps here refer to the video lesson, or other code within the program that was provided.
+You'll often find the answers there.

 ## Setting Up the New Model

 We'll use EntityFramework (EF) to create an object-relational mapping for a new class.